Madhya Pradesh Gramin Bank

 The Madhya Pradesh Gramin Bank (MPGB) is an Indian Regional Rural Bank (RRB) in Madhya Pradesh established on 1 May 2025.
 The bank was formed by the amalgamation of two rural banks in the state of Madhya Pradesh in central India namely Madhya Pradesh Gramin Bank and Madhyanchal Grameen Bank, sponsored by Bank of India, State Bank of India under The "One State, One RRB" policy of government.
 It currently has 1320 branches in rural areas of Madhya Pradesh.

 It functions under Regional Rural Banks' Act 1976 and is sponsored by Bank of India.

-History

-Madhya Pradesh Gramin Bank

-Madhya Pradesh Gramin Bank (MPGB) was a regional rural bank in India, operating in Madhya Pradesh.
-It was formed by merging two existing regional rural banks, Narmada Jhaubua Grameen Bank and Central Madhya Pradesh Gramin Bank, on April 1, 2019 and was sponsored by Bank of India.

-Madhyanchal Gramin Bank

-Madhyanchal Gramin Bank was a regional rural bank in India.
-It was under the ownership of Ministry of Finance, Government of India.
-It was formed by merging three rural banks in the state of Madhya Pradesh in central India namely Madhya Bharat Bank, Sharda Grameen Bank, Rewa Sidhi Grameen Bank, sponsored by State Bank of India, Allahabad Bank and Union Bank of India.
-Its headquarters was in Saugor.
-Its sponsor was State Bank of India.
-Madhyanchal Gramin Bank had presence over 15 districts in Madhya Pradesh.
-There were 454 branches and 7 regional offices.